lianmsu/Co-selection/README.md

 This folder contain all R scripts for 16S rRNA gene sequencing results.

 metagenomic_R_analysis:
-This folder contain all R scripts for metagenomic amplicon sequencing results.
+This folder contain all R scripts for metagenomic sequencing results.